 “Costochondritis is not going to “go away” if you change your diet or take vitamins.
 Also, taking medication or getting painful cortisone injections for the rest of your life is no solution either.
 I believe there is a way to reduce inflammation and keep the pain away so don’t fall into the autoimmune disease pitfall!
 While Costochondritis is a nightmare, I believe I found a way to deal with it and finally be able to live a happy healthy life and you can too.” – Sharon M. Fitzgerald

-I’ve had Costochondritis for the last 18 months.
-My book will first explain the condition and its symptoms, treatments, procedures and medication often prescribed.
+I’ve had Costochondritis for now 3 years, as of July 2018.
+My book (I wrote last year) will attempt to explain the condition and its symptoms, treatments, procedures and medication often prescribed.
 This part will be based on the top medical advisory sources such as the Mayo Clinic and American Family Physician, WebMD amongst others.

 Second, the book will examine what has and hasn’t worked for me.
 I am not a medical doctor, but I will tell you my story and what I learned along the way.
 Everyone is different, but the more information you know, the more treatment options will be available for you.
 While I can’t get rid of it completely, I have been able to reduce the pain and duration of a flare-up.
 It took me 14 months to get my chest pain under control and I only wish I had some of this information sooner!

 Just Some of the Topics Covered in this book:

 • What is Costochondritis or Tietze’s syndrome?

 • The Top Medication Options